TheAveron/Whack-an-Asteroid/README.md

 # Whack an asteroid

-Whack an Asteroid est un jeu de type Tape-Taupe.
+Whack an Asteroid is a Whack a Mole style game.
-L'objectif est ici de défendre la Terre en détruisant les astéroides qui s'en approchent.
-Mais attention !
-Si vous touchez les vaissaux spatiaux qui apparaissent également à l'écran, vous perdez des points !
+The objective is here to defend the Earth from destruction by asteroids.
+But watch out !
+If you touch the spaceships that appear on screen, you will lose points !

-**Bonne Chance !**
+**Good Luck !**

-**P.S**: Vous gagnerez si vous atteignez le niveau 10.

-**P.P.S**: I work on an English traduction for this repo.
+**P.S**: You will win if you reach the level 10.